-Do I qualify for Social Security Disability Benefits?
+Do I Qualify for Social Security Disability Benefits?

 Are you unable to work due to an injury, illness, or mental condition?

-Have you been, or do you expect to be out of work for 12 months or more?
+Have you been, or do you expect to be, out of work for 12 months or more?

 Disability is defined as an inability to perform any “substantial gainful activity.”
 This means you must be so disabled that you cannot perform any type of full-time work activity.
 This standard begins to relax as you get closer to retirement age eclipsing 50 and 55 years of age.